ansible/ansible/docs/docsite/rst/windows_usage.rst

 Use Cases
 `````````
 Ansible can be used to orchestrate a multitude of tasks on Windows servers.
-Below are some examples and info about common tasks.
+Below are some examples and information about common tasks.

 Installing Software
 -------------------